Cerebras/modelzoo/modelzoo/transformers/pytorch/layers_api_demo/README.md

 ```
 x = x + self.pe[:x.size(1)]
 ```
-3. Modify function `generate_square_subsequent_mask` such that it creates the tensor on the device with `torch.float16` as data type and uses `-1.0e4` as the negative constant instead of `-inf`.
+3. Modify function `generate_square_subsequent_mask` such that it creates the tensor on the device with `torch.float16` as data type and uses `torch.finfo(torch.float16).min` as the negative constant instead of `float('-inf')`.

+# Set up workflow and test on cpu or gpu

-Now we set up the files `run.py`, `model.py` and `params.yaml` as described in the [workflow documentation](https://docs.cerebras.net/en/latest/pytorch-docs/adapting-pytorch-to-cs.html#porting-pytorch-to-cs).
+Now we set up the files `run.py`, `model.py` and `params.yaml` as described in the [workflow documentation](https://docs.cerebras.net/en/latest/wsc/port/porting-pytorch-to-cs/adapting-pytorch-to-cs.html).
 Under `model.py`, we make modifications to the loss function and mask generator:
 1. Instead of using the default `torch.nn.CrossEntropyLoss`, we use our customized `GPTLMHeadModelLoss` from [model_utils](./../../../common/pytorch/model_utils/GPTLMHeadModelLoss.py).
 2. In `__call__` function of `model.py`, we calculate the loss by calling `self.loss_fn` defined by `GPTLMHeadModelLoss`.

-We could then verify that the model setup is correct by running on a cpu with command
+We could then verify that the model setup is correct by running on a cpu or gpu with command
 ```
-python run.py --mode train --params configs/params.yaml
+python run.py CPU/GPU --mode train --params configs/params.yaml
 ```

 # Convert model with layers API